Effective Data Augmentation With Diffusion Models: DA-Fusion Improves Few-Shot Classification

-\paragraph{Interpreting The Results} Figure~\ref{fig:main-results} shows results.
-We observe a consistent improvement in validation accuracy by as much as +10 percentage points on the Pascal and COCO datasets when compared to the standard data augmentation baseline.
-DA-Fusion exceeds performance of Real Guidance~\cite{RealGuidance} in all domains while utilizing the same hyperparameters, without any prior information about class names given.
+\paragraph{Results With Model-Centric Leakage Prevention} Figure~\ref{fig:erasure-results} shows results when erasing class knowledge from Stable Diffusion weights.
+We observe a consistent improvement in validation accuracy by as much as +5 percentage points on the Pascal and COCO domains when compared to the standard data augmentation baseline.
+DA-Fusion exceeds performance of Real Guidance~\cite{RealGuidance} overall while utilizing the same hyperparameters, without any prior information about the classes in these datasets.
 In this setting, Real Guidance performs comparably to the baseline, which suggests that gains in Real Guidance may stem from information provided by the class name.
-This experiment shows DA-Fusion improves few-shot learning and generalizes to out-of-vocabulary concepts.
-In the following sections, we ablate these results to understand how important each part of the method is to these gains in performance.
+This experiment shows DA-Fusion improves few-shot learning and suggests our method generalizes to concepts Stable Diffusion wasn't trained on.
+To understand how these gains translate to weaker defenses against training data leakage, we next evaluate our method using a data-centric strategy.

+\paragraph{Results With Data-Centric Leakage Prevention} Figure~\ref{fig:main-results} shows results when class information is hidden from Stable Diffusion inputs.
+As before, we observe a consistent improvement in validation accuracy, by as much as +10 percentage points on the Pascal and COCO domains when compared to the standard data augmentation baseline.
+DA-Fusion exceeds performance of Real Guidance~\cite{RealGuidance} in all domains while utilizing the same hyperparameters, without specifying the class name as an input to the model.
+With a weaker defense against training data leakage, we observe larger gains with DA-Fusion.
+This suggests gains are due in part to accessing Stable Diffusion's prior knowledge about classes, and highlights the need for a strong leakage prevention mechanism when evaluating synthetic data from large generative models.
+We next ablate our method to understand where these gains come from, and how important each part of the method is.